parksiwoo-1/Coordination_scrip_for_tinyIoT_and_simulator/README.md

-# Coordination Script for tinyIoT and simulator
+# Coordinator Script for tinyIoT and device simulator

 ## Overview
 This project provides:
 - **Device simulators** for sending arbitrary temperature and humidity data to a tinyIoT server
-- A **coordination script** to control and manage all processes
+- A **coordinator script** to control and manage all processes

 The simulators follow the **oneM2M standard** and support both **HTTP** and **MQTT** protocols for data transmission.

 ## File Structure
-- `coordination.py` – Main script to control the tinyIoT server and simulators
+- `coordinator.py` – Main script to control the tinyIoT server and simulators
 - `simulator.py` – Temperature & Humidity sensor simulator (It is possible to add sensors to suit the user’s situation.)
 - `config_coord.py`- Global configuration values (coordiantion.py)
 - `config_sim.py` – Global configuration values (simulator.py)